comparisons

 Some users use both:

-• AutoHotkey: Complex Windows automation
+• AutoHotkey: Advanced Windows automation

 • Lightning Assist: Text expansion, AI features, cross-platform